feeloursoul/Timepieces/README.md

+# Timepieces
-A simple application that displays the current time on a clock in real Thailand.
+This tool enables display the current time on a clock in real Thailand.